 With Hurricane Katrina, it was the storm surge that caused the levees to fail, leading to destruction in the New Orleans area.

-Storm surge was also responsible for an extra $2 billion in damage to New York City after Sandy hit in 2012, according to a Rand report.
+Storm surge was also responsible for extensive damage to New York City after Sandy hit in 2012.

 This phenomenon is made worse by sea level rise, which is triggered by human-caused global warming as warmer ocean water expands and land ice melts.

-The average global sea level has already risen by half a foot since 1900 — nearly four of those inches since 1970 — as countries have developed and populations have grown.
+The average global sea level has already risen by well over half a foot since 1880 — nearly four of those inches since 1993 — as countries have developed and populations have grown.
 Higher sea level can push more water inland during hurricane-related storm surges.

 Hurricanes are stronger, intensify faster